-Loaded A firearm having a live or dummy round in the chamber or cylinder, or having a live or dummy round in an inserted or fitted magazine(s).
-Loading The insertion of ammunition into a firearm.
-Location A geographical place within a course of fire.
-People who have an official duty or function at a match, but who are not necessarily qualified as, or acting in the capacity of, Match Officials.
-May Must Target(s) that incur penalties when hit.
-The rule or requirement does not apply to the particular discipline or Division.
-Original firearm manufacturer.
-The part of a round which causes a detonation or a shot to be fired.
-Items, other than targets or fault lines, used in the creation, operation or decoration of a COF.
-Prototype A firearm in a configuration which is not in mass production and/or is not available to the 31 general public.
-Region A country or other geographical area, recognized by IPSC.
-The person, recognized by IPSC, who represents a Region.
-Replenishment or the insertion of additional ammunition into a firearm.
-A competitor's subsequent attempt at a course of fire, authorized in advance by a Range Officer or an Arbitration Committee.
-Round A cartridge of ammunition used in a handgun or rifle.
-The physical presentation of a person's body (e.g. standing, sitting, kneeling, prone).
-Shot A bullet which passes completely through the barrel of a firearm.
-Optional but highly recommended.
-Aiming at a target without actually shooting at it.
-Snap Cap (Also "spring cap") A type of dummy round.
-Squib Any part of a round lodged inside the barrel of a firearm and/or a bullet which exits the barrel at extremely low velocity.
-Stance The physical presentation of a person's limbs (e.g. hands by the side, arms crossed etc.).
-The location, shooting position and stance prescribed by a COF prior to issuance of the "Start Signal" (see Rule 8.3.4).
-Sweeping Pointing the muzzle of a firearm at any part of any person's body during a course of fire when a handgun is held or touched while not securely holstered, or when a long gun is held while a chamber safety flag is not inserted (see Rule 10.5.5).
-Target(s) A term that can include both scoring target(s) and no-shoot(s) unless a Rule (e.g. 4.1.3) differentiates between them.
+dummy round in an inserted or fitted magazine(s).
+Loading

+Location

+Match Personnel

+Match Personnel

+qualified as, or acting in the capacity of, Match Officials.
+May

+May

+Must

+No-shoot(s)

+Not applicable

+OFM

+Primer

+Prototype

+COF.
+Prototype

+Prototype

+general public.
+Region

+Region

+Regional Director

+Reloading

+Reshoot

+Officer or an Arbitration Committee.
+Round

+Round

+Shooting position

+Shot

+Should

+Sight picture

+Snap Cap(Also "spring cap") A type of dummy round.
+SquibAny part of a round lodged inside the barrel of a firearm and/or a bullet which exits the

+SquibAny part of a round lodged inside the barrel of a firearm and/or a bullet which exits the

+barrel at extremely low velocity.

+Stance

+Start position

+"Start Signal" (see Rule 8.3.4).

+SweepingPointing the muzzle of a firearm at any part of any person's body during a course of fire

+when a handgun is held or touched while not securely holstered, or when a long gun is held

+while a chamber safety flag is not inserted (see Rule 10.5.5).

+Target(s) A term that can include both scoring target(s) and no-shoot(s) unless a Rule (e.g. 4.1.3)

+differentiates between them.

 Target Array A collection of approved targets that can only be seen from any single location or view.

-Unloaded A firearm which is totally devoid of any live or dummy rounds in its chamber(s) and/or in an inserted or fitted magazine(s).
-Removal of ammunition from a firearm.
-Uprange The general area of a stage, shooting bay or range, rearwards of the default maximum safe angle of fire (see Rule 2.1.2), where the muzzle of a firearm must not be pointed during a course of fire (exception: see Rule 10.5.2).
-Will Mandatory.
+Unloaded A firearm which is totally devoid of any live or dummy rounds in its chamber(s) and/or in

+an inserted or fitted magazine(s).

+UnloadingRemoval of ammunition from a firearm.

+Uprange The general area of a stage, shooting bay or range, rearwards of the default maximum safe

+angle of fire (see Rule 2.1.2), where the muzzle of a firearm must not be pointed during a

+course of fire (exception: see Rule 10.5.2).

+WillMandatory.